 Work in the area of employment relations has focused on patterns of workplace representation, trade union effectiveness and conflict at work.
 This has included a substantial role in the design and analysis of the long-running and internationally-renowned series of Workplace Employment Relations Surveys (WERS).
-Major publications include All Change at Work?
-(Routledge), Inside the Workplace (Routledge), The Evolution of the Modern Workplace (CUP) and Employment Relations in the Shadow of Recession (Palgrave).
-Other research on employment relations includes a study of workplace employee representation across the EU27 for Eurofound and research on union resources for the TUC.
-John has recently completed a Leverhulme-funded comparative study of employment relations in Britain and France using data from WERS and its French equivalent REPONSE: Comparative Workplace Employment Relations: An Analysis of Britain and France is published by Palgrave.
+Major publications include The Evolution of the Modern Workplace (CUP), Employment Relations in the Shadow of Recession (Palgrave) and Comparative Workplace Employment Relations: An Analysis of Britain and France (Palgrave).

 1990-1993 - UMIST, Manchester